nagylzs/pigflux/README.md

 Each test can contain the following values:

 * **databases** - a list of database configuration names.
-The test will be run on the given databases. ( You can run the same test on multiple PostgreSQL databases)
+The test will be run on the given databases. ( You can run the same test on multiple databases)
 * **influxes** - a list of influxdb v1 configuration names.
 Test results will be sent here.
 * **influxes2** - a list of influxdb v2 configuration names.
 Test results will be sent here.
 * **influxes3** - a list of influxdb v3 configuration names.
 Test results will be sent here.
-* **target_databases** - a list databases, test results will be sent here.
+* **target_databases** - a list of SQL databases, test results will be sent here.
 Target databases must have insert_sql configured!
 * **measurement** - destination measurement name for the test
 * **tags** - an object (key-value pairs) that will be used for tagging the measurement.
 Please note that InfluxDb supports string tag values only.
 The name of the database will be added as an extra tag called `database_name`.